Every BMW owner, at some point, will ask the question: How often should I change the spark plugs on my BMW?

 Comfort Access Antena - An antenna module that detects the key fob signal can fail.
 In most cases, it is located within the central console area, under the armrest.
 Although the antenna rarely fails, it can be left unplugged after removing the central console.

 Key Fob Battery - Lastly, a key fob has a battery that can drain with time.
-Without enough current, the car will not be able to detect the signal from the key fob.
+Without enough current, the car will not detect the signal from the key fob.
 Replacing the battery is a simple job that will solve this problem.
 In some cases, the comfort access works, but you can't use the lock / unlock buttons on the key fob.
 To fix this problem, replace the battery in your key fob.
 Once you change the battery, insert the key in the key slot to start the engine (don't use the Start/Stop button).
 Stop the car.
 Remove the key and test Lock and Unlock.
 They should be synchronized with the car and work properly.